 In 2009, farm incomes fell across the whole of the EU, not least in France.
 Dairy farms have been hardest hit with average prices down twenty per cent.
 This is despite the EU spending 55 billion euro on the common agricultural policy, one of whose aims is to ensure farmers a fair standard of living.

 Not long ago the lists of who gets what from farm subsidies were considered ‘state secrets’.
 No wonder.
-They reveal that far from supporting small family farms, as the public might suppose, the CAP is lining the pockets of Europe’s biggest landowners and agri-businesses.
-The data shows that across Europe, 85 per cent of aid goes to the top 17 per cent of recipients.
+They reveal that far from supporting small family farms, as the public might suppose, the CAP is lining the pockets of Europe’s biggest landowners and agri-businesses.… Read the rest

 Sugar did not experience the massive price spike in 2007-08 of other commodities, but has been making up for this with a tremendous increase in prices in 2009, driven by poor harvests in Brazil (the world’s largest producer) and strong import demand in India (the world’s largest importer).
 Raw sugar prices have risen from around 10 USc/lb in May 2008 to over 27 USc/lb currently, and market analysts expect further increases in the coming months.